Skip to main content

 Use Case:

-A Go or Rust backend integrates chat memory without pulling in Python, LangChain, or any AI framework.
+A Go or Rust backend integrates chat memory without pulling in Python, LangChain, or another AI framework.

-Available as a Docker image with included Docker Compose configuration for the full MotorHead + Redis stack.
-Single command brings up both services.
+Available as a Docker image with Docker Compose configuration for the MotorHead and Redis stack.
+Actual setup time depends on the local environment, networking, environment variables, and deployment target.

 Use Case:

-A developer prototyping a chatbot deploys persistent memory in under 5 minutes with docker-compose up.
+A developer prototyping a chatbot deploys persistent memory locally or in a self-managed environment using Docker Compose.

 Pricing Plans